Johann Martin von Elmpt: Biography

-In 1772 Elmpt was a major commander of troops against the Bar Confederation, later commanding a corps guarding the borders with Sweden.
-Promoted yet again to full General in 1780, he would serve as commander of the Russian 3rd Division in the Russo-Turkish War (1787–1792).
+In 1772, Elmpt was a major commander of troops against the Bar Confederation, later commanding a corps guarding the borders with Sweden.
+Promoted yet again to full General in 1780, he would serve as commander of the Russian 3rd Division in the Russo-Turkish War of 1787–1792.
 Elmpt's tense relationship with his Austrian counterpart General Gabriel von Splényi created problems in the military operations between the two armies.
 Rumyantsev intervened and made Elmpt give command of his division over to Major General Ernst Salignac.
-Elmpt returned to Riga claiming poor health.
+Elmpt returned to Riga, claiming poor health.

-In 1790 Elmpt was rewarded with the dignity of a Reichsgraf (Imperial Count) of the Holy Roman Empire, an honor that was confirmed in the Russian peerage in December of that same year.
+In 1790, Elmpt was rewarded with the dignity of a Reichsgraf (Imperial Count) of the Holy Roman Empire, an honor that was confirmed in the Russian peerage in December of that same year.

-With the ascension of Tsar Paul, Elmpt found his military career revived.
+With the ascension of Emperor Paul I of Russia, Elmpt found his military career revived.
 He was given command of all army forces stationed in the Livonian Military Division based out of Riga, his rank was adjusted to that of General of Infantry, and he was given the honorary position of Chief of the prestigious Saint Petersburg Grenadier Regiment, rechristened under his own name.
-On the day of Paul's formal coronation (5 April 1797), Elmpt was awarded the dual high honors of the Order of St. Andrew and promotion to the rank of Field Marshal.
-On 10 January 1798 Field Marshal Elmpt was discharged from military service due to his advanced age, but was permitted the privilege to continue to wear his army uniform in public.
+On the day of Paul's formal coronation (5 April 1797), Elmpt was awarded the dual high honors of the Order of St. Andrew and promotion to the rank of field marshal.
+On 10 January 1798, Elmpt was discharged from military service due to his advanced age, but was permitted the privilege to continue to wear his army uniform in public.
 He died four years later at Svitene Manor on his estate in what is today southern Latvia.